B3none/cs2-retakes/README.md

 Download the latest release of CounterStrikeSharp, and put the contents into the `CounterStrikeSharp` directory.

 ## Credits
-This was inspired by the CS:GO Retakes project written by Splewis.
+This was inspired by the [CS:GO Retakes project](https://github.com/splewis/csgo-retakes) written by [splewis](https://github.com/splewis).